Converging approximations of attractors via almost Lyapunov functions and semidefinite programming: Introduction

 \section{Introduction}

-Global attractors and Lyapunov functions are intimately connected (see for example \cite{bhatia2006dynamical}).
+Attractors and Lyapunov functions are intimately connected \cite{teel2000smooth}.
 Hence it is only natural that Lyapunov functions play a central role in control and asymptotic analysis of dynamical systems.
 Computing Lyapunov functions is therefore an intriguing but complicated task and often restricted to the case of finding a Lyapunov function for an a-priori given set.
-That finds excessive application in verification of asymptotic stability of an equilibrium point $x^*$ which lays at the base of many control problems.
+That finds extensive application in verification of asymptotic stability of an equilibrium point $x^*$ which lies at the base of many control problems.
 There are several techniques available to search for Lyapunov functions for a given set $A$ (such as $A = \{x^*\}$), see \cite{giesl2015review}.
 Among these are sum-of-squares (SOS) techniques that recently gained more and more popularity, beginning with the work of Parillo \cite{parrilo2000structured}, and have further developed since \cite{anderson2015advances}.
-SOS techniques typically result in feasibility problems for linear matrix inequalities for which fast numerical methods exist.

 In the case of exponentially asymptotically stable fixed points searching for polynomial Lyapunov functions is sufficient \cite{anderson2015advances}.
-But already dropping the assumption of exponentially fast decay causes that global asymptotic stability of a single equilibrium point can not any longer be verified by a polynomial Lyapunov function, i.e. there exists a dynamical system with globally asymptotically stable equilibrium point for which no polynomial Lyapunov function exists \cite{ahmadi2011globally}.
+But already dropping the assumption of exponentially fast decay changes this situation, i.e. there exist polynomial dynamical systems with globally asymptotically stable equilibrium point for which no polynomial Lyapunov function exists \cite{ahmadi2011globally}.
 That shows that the general use of SOS polynomial Lyapunov functions is limited and extensions of the SOS methods are needed in order to treat more general systems.
 This gets even more drastic when we search for the attractor of the system, that is we do not a-priori know for which set $A$ we want to check if it is an attractor.